Seravo/docs/pages/_configuration/nginx.md

 PageSpeed sniffs through your html documents and rewrites them to be faster.
 This process is very site specific, so make sure that you test everything carefully before enabling PageSpeed in production.
 You can find more about all the filters available in [Google documentation](https://developers.google.com/speed/pagespeed/module/filters).

 #### Turn pagespeed on

+Create a new Nginx config file for PageSpeed `/data/wordpress/nginx/pagespeed.conf` and add the following to enable the module.
 ```
 pagespeed on;
 ```

+Below you can find PageSpeed filters that you can enable by appending to the created config file.
+After you have made changes and saved them, you should restart Nginx with `wp-restart-nginx`.

 #### Add some PageSpeed filters